8-Day Kunming, Dali, Lijiang, and Shangri-La Tour

 Shangri-La is a good choice to connect Lhasa in Tibet.
 There is a daily flight from Shangri-La to Lhasa: MU5939 (10:45-12:45) (schedule for reference).

-Standard hotels with a convenient location and good reviews are recommended in the itinerary.
-If you prefer other hotel options (boutique hotels, economical choices, or Chinese-style hotels) or would like to book the hotels on your own, please feel free to inform us and we will be happy to adjust the details.
-Here are some alternatives for your reference:
+Hotels with a convenient location, regional features and good reviews are recommended in the itinerary.
+If you prefer other hotel options (luxury hotels, boutique hotels, or economical choices) or would like to book the hotels on your own, please feel free to inform us and we will be happy to adjust the details.

 Note: The boutique hostels in Yunnan offer good value for money: a decent environment, local-style decoration, and a convenient location, but most of them only have 10–20 rooms and there may not be any English-speaking staff.
 Early booking is highly recommended.